Why You Should Never Trust Australian Display Home Lighting

 Why Interior Design Is the Couture of Construction

 If couture defines the garment, design defines the home.
-It’s time to stop treating interior design as decoration and start seeing it as the blueprint for how you’ll live and feel every day.
+It’s time to stop treating Adelaide interior design as decoration and start seeing it as the blueprint for how you’ll live and feel every day.
 Let’s start with a truth bomb: interior design is not a soft‑furnishings sideshow.
-It’s the beating heart of every successful build — the couture of construction.
-Yet time and again, I meet clients who call a designer only after their walls are up, plans stamped, and budgets blown.
+It’s the beating heart of every successful build — the couture of Adelaide construction.
+Yet time and again, I meet clients in Adelaide who call a designer only after their walls are up, plans stamped, and budgets blown.
 At that point, I’m the paramedic, not the partner.

 This misunderstanding isn’t just unfortunate; it’s expensive, stressful, and limits the potential of what a home could be.
-Interior design should lead the conversation, because design doesn’t simply make rooms look good — it makes them work beautifully.
+Interior design in Adelaide should lead the conversation, because design doesn’t simply make rooms look good — it makes them work beautifully.

 What A Good Design and Build Proposal Should Include (so you don’t get ripped off)